Closest Pair Queries in Vertical Slabs and Tight Bounds on the Number of Possible Answers: Lower bounds on

 Note that each binary sequence of length $k$ represents a unique point in $S$.
 Using this representation, each point of $S$ corresponds to a vertex of a $k$-dimensional hypercube $Q_k$.
 We will prove below that each edge of $Q_k$ corresponds to a closest pair in a unique vertical slab.
 Since $Q_k$ has $k \cdot 2^{k-1} = \Omega(n \log n)$ edges, this will complete the proof.

-Consider an arbitrary edge of $Q_k$.
+\paragraph{Each edge of $Q_k$ corresponds to a closest pair:} Consider an arbitrary edge of $Q_k$.
 The two vertices of this edge are binary sequences of length $k$ that have Hamming distance one, i.e., they differ in exactly one bit.
 Let $t$ be the position at which they differ.
 Observe that $0 \leq t \leq k-1$.
 Let $r$ and $s$ be the points of $S$ that correspond to the two vertices of this edge.
 Then $v_t$ is either $r-s$ or $s-r$.
 We will prove that $r$ and $s$ form the closest pair in the vertical slab $\llbracket H_{r_1} , H_{s_1} \rrbracket$, where $r_1$ and $s_1$ are the first coordinates of $r$ and $s$, respectively (assuming that $r_1 < s_1$).
 Note that $r_1$ and $s_1$ are integers.

 Let $p$ and $q$ be two points in $\llbracket H_{ r_1 } , H_{ s_1 }\rrbracket \cap S$ such that $\{ p,q \} \neq \{ r,s \}$.
 We have to show that $|| r-s || < || p-q ||$.
 Since $p$ and $q$ are points in $S$, we can write them as